Severe Carpal Tunnel Syndrome: Symptoms, Causes & Treatment Options

 never allow symptoms to advance so far that the numbness or pain is ruining your life before you seek treatment.
 Carpal tunnel syndrome is most difficult to treat at that time.
 But this unfortunate situation is what happens in many cases.

-Remember, severe carpal tunnel syndrome can still be treated, it's just more difficult to end up with good results.
+Remember, severe carpal tunnel syndrome can still be treated, it's just more difficult to get good results.
 Ideally, you want to

 intervene in the mild stage in order to see good results.